juev/awesome-stars/README.md

 ## Objective-C

+- [git-up/GitUp](https://github.com/git-up/GitUp) – The Git interface you've been missing all your life has finally arrived.
 - [samuelclay/NewsBlur](https://github.com/samuelclay/NewsBlur) – NewsBlur is a personal news reader that brings people together to talk about the world.
 A new sound of an old instrument.

 <div id="ocaml"></div>